 on and Singapore is

 Lavender Shaving Stick

-Now it’s time to go tripping down to Tangent Town, by following some of Schwitters’ found text appearing in Cottage to see where they lead us:
+Now it’s time to go tripping down to Tangent Town.
+Let’s follow some of Schwitters’ found text appearing in Cottage to see where it leads us:

-- The title is taken from the scrap of a product label for “COTTAGE BABY WOOL (Non-Shrink).”
+The title is taken from the scrap of a product label for “COTTAGE BABY WOOL (Non-Shrink).”
+It this wool for human babies, or wool made from baby sheep, I wonder?
 I could find nothing about this brand online, only myriad images of country cottages and cottage cheese.
-Let this be a lesson when naming your brand: make sure the name is distinctive, and doesn’t disappear online through confusion with a generic word.
+Let this be a lesson when naming your brand!
+Make sure the name is distinctive, and doesn’t disappear online through confusion with a generic word.

-- Boots Old English Lavender Shaving Stick: Boots is still a UK health and beauty brand, with a logo that is pretty much unchanged since the 1940s — — though they no longer seem to sell any “shaving sticks,” lavender or otherwise.
-Unlike Cottage, as noted above (#1), here is a rare example of a brand with a different, common meaning, that is still findable online (though it’s not easy).
-Cool logo though.
+Boots Old English Lavender Shaving Stick: Boots is still a UK health and beauty brand, with a logo that is pretty much unchanged since the 1940s:However, they no longer appear to be selling “shaving sticks,” lavender or otherwise.
+The brand named “Boots,” unlike “Cottage Baby Wool,” is findable online.
+A rare example for a common word with a different, descriptive meaning, and no easy task to pull off.
+Cool logo too.

 Schwitters was, of course, making visual aesthetic decisions when creating his collages.
 But he was also piecing together fragments of languages.
 These fragments are now preserved for posterity to decode and reassemble as we see fit.
 Here we are taking the Dada and re-Dada-ing it.
 Doubling-down on the Dada.